EmmaRamirez/emmaramirez.me/posts/01-05-18/piping-hot-a-rundown-on-the-pipeline-operator.md

         |> multiplyBy10
 ```

 This is slightly opinionated, but I think the pipeline operator aids in readability here.
-Note that the order goes by the function that gets called _first_, which is especialy useful since I know the f(g) versus g(f) can get confusing for particularly long-chained functions.
+Note that the order goes by the function called _first_, which is especially useful since I know the f(g) versus g(f) can get confusing for particularly long-chained functions.

 Let's do an example involving multiple arguments.